Max-Lovell/triggers/readme.md

 - On Mac run `ls /dev/cu.*` in Terminal and look for something like /dev/cu.usbserial-XXXX or /dev/cu.usbmodemXXXX — use the cu.* name, not tty.*.
 - On Linux, run ls `/dev/ttyUSB* /dev/ttyACM*` — USB-serial adapters are usually `ttyUSB0`
 - Arduino-style boards `ttyACM0; dmesg | tail` right after plugging in shows the assigned name, and you may need to add yourself to the dialout group for permission.

+Make sure your COM port is set up with a latency of 1ms (or lower) and Baudrate of 115200.
+This can be done under Device Manager > COM port > Advanced on Windows.

 ## Usage